 SCRA provisions generally take effect on the first day of active duty and remain in effect during the period of active duty—and in some instances beyond.
 For example, the Act allows a court to postpone a proceeding to enforce collection of a tax or sale of a property for up to 180 days after you are released from active duty.

 Tips for Financial Preparedness

 Any mobilization, deployment, or permanent change of station move involves considerable planning and preparation.
 The best way to ensure a smooth transition that minimizes stress on you and your family is to have your finances and paperwork in order.
-See Money & Mobility for some checklists that will assist you in being ready, such as:
+See below for some resources that will assist you in being ready, such as:

 - Tips For Talking About Money With Your Spouse

 Once you have worked through these lists and discussed your orders with your family, you will be better prepared to take advantage of the protections afforded you by the SCRA.
 Again, it is essential that you speak with legal counsel anytime you are contemplating invoking the protections provided by the law.